Look and Feel

 - Put the favicon (

-with at least 192x192 pixels) in a resource location which is served via http (e.g./META-INF/spring-boot-admin-server-ui/assets/img/
+.pngwith at least 192x192 pixels) in a resource location which is served via http (e.g./META-INF/spring-boot-admin-server-ui/assets/img/). - Configure the icons to use using the following properties:

 Customizing Available Languages